 The employee transition agreement covers the transfer of employment to Visteon of all the employees engaged in the Visteon business, other than the employees covered by the hourly employee assignment agreement discussed above.
 This agreement provides for the transition of employee benefit plans and programs.
-Visteon has agreed to adopt substantially comparable benefit plans and programs as were in effect at Ford and to continue such programs for at least four years after the spin-off, subject to certain conditions.
+Visteon has agreed to adopt substantially comparable benefit plans and programs as were in effect at Ford and to continue such programs for at least four years after the spin-off, subject to the right to make changes comparable to any changes made by Ford.

 With respect to pensions, Visteon will provide the pension related to future service for all such employees.
 Ford will retain the pension obligations for those employees who had worked in the Visteon business and had retired prior to the spin-off.
-Ford also will retain the pension obligations for the past service of two groups of transferred employees: (a) those active employees who are eligible to retire under Ford's pension plan, and (b) those active employees that meet certain minimum age and years of service requirements.
+Ford also will retain the pension obligations for the past service of two groups of transferred employees: (a) those active employees who are eligible to retire under Ford's pension plan, and (b) those active employees that meet minimum age and years of service requirements.